flintlib/flint/doc/source/introduction.rst

 FLINT was originally designed by William Hart and David Harvey.
 Since then FLINT was rewritten as FLINT 2 by William Hart, Fredrik Johansson and Sebastian Pancratz.
-Many other substantial contributions have been made by other authors, e.g. Tom Bachmann, Mike Hanson, Daniel Schultz and Andy Novocin.
+Many other substantial contributions have been made by other authors, e.g. Tom Bachmann, Mike Hansen, Daniel Schultz and Andy Novocin.
 There have been a great number of other contributors, listed on the main Flint website and the contributors section of this documentation.